Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters: Optical conductivity in strong-coupling

 \section{Optical conductivity in strong-coupling}

-\Cref{fig:Scaling_12x1pBC} shows the Loschmidt amplitude/ optical conductivity for $12\times1$ systems with periodic boundary conditions for different values of $U$.
+\Cref{fig:Scaling_12x1pBC} shows the Loschmidt amplitude/ optical conductivity for $12\times1$ systems with periodic boundary conditions for different interaction values $U$.
 As a comparison also analytical results of Lyo et al.~\cite{Lyo1977} in the large $U$ limit are shown (dotted line).
 The peak structures are due to the different (relative) momentum values of the electron-hole pair created on a nearly antiferromagnetic background.
-In Ref.~\onlinecite{Lyo1977} the background (ground state) considered was antiferromagnetic, which is likely the cause of the difference in position of the peaks in the analytic and our results.
-Although we are close to the antiferromagnetic phase, we still have a paramagnetic (non-degenerate) ground state per construction.
+In Ref.~\onlinecite{Lyo1977} the background (ground state) considered was antiferromagnetic.
+In contrast, while being close to the antiferromagnetic phase, we have paramagnetic (non-degenerate) ground states per construction, which is likely the cause of the difference in position of the peaks in our results and the analytic results of Ref.~\onlinecite{Lyo1977}.